-- 3.1 The overall approach described in this report has been discussed and agreed by the West Sussex Leaders' Board as part of a wider discussion on strategic budget options and future funding of housing related support. - 3.2 This decision report is due to be considered at the Health and Adult Social Care Select Committee on 27 September, with more detailed proposals subject to scrutiny at a further meeting of the Select Committee in November 2018. - 3.3 In addition to the above 'structured 'consultation with key stakeholders, the County Council welcomes views from the wider community and has established a generic mailbox to receive individual or community comments.
-This mailbox is LocalAssistanceNetwork@westsussex.gov.uk
+- 3.1 The overall approach described in this report has been discussed and agreed by the West Sussex Leaders' Board as part of a wider discussion on strategic budget options and future funding of housing related support. - 3.2 This decision report was discussed at the Health and Social Care Select Committee (HASC) on 27 September 2018.
+The HASC was asked if it wished to explore issues relating to the forthcoming engagement process in terms of timing; stakeholders to be engaged; process for member engagement; how engagement should be carried out and how the information would be analysed and reported, and how it would inform the final funding decisions. - 3.3 Following its debate the HASC recommended that all service users likely to be impacted by the proposals have the opportunity to be consulted; that members of HASC have the opportunity to receive evidence prior to and at the next meeting, where practical, from different providers, voluntary sector organisations, service users, local authorities, NHS including CCGs and the Police; and that the next meeting includes an invitation to the members of the Children and Young People's Services Select Committee and the Chairman of the Corporate Parenting Panel to help take into account any cross cutting issues.
+It was agreed that more detailed or finalised proposals would be subject to scrutiny at a further meeting of the Select Committee in November 2018, following the engagement exercise as informed by the committee's discussions. - 3.4 In addition to the above 'structured 'consultation with key stakeholders, the County Council welcomes views from the wider community and has established a generic mailbox to receive individual or community comments.
+This mailbox is Local.Assistance.Network@westsussex.gov.uk